nathanielc/morgoth/README.md

 ### Configuring

-Morgoth can run as either a child processes of Kapacitor or as a standalone daemon that listens on a socket.
+Morgoth can run as either a child process of Kapacitor or as a standalone daemon that listens on a socket.

 #### Child Process